Donkey Kong (1981 video game): Atari

+Famicom/NES

 The game was ported by Nintendo Research & Development 2 to Nintendo's Family Computer (Famicom) console and released in Japan on July 15, 1983, as one of the system's three launch games.
 Masayuki Uemura, the Famicom's lead architect, designed the console specifically to faithfully recreate Donkey Kong.
-It is an early Nintendo Entertainment System game in the Arcade Classics Series, released on June 1, 1986, in North America and October 15 in Europe.
-Omitted are the cement factory stage and most of the cutscenes, because early ROM cartridges do not have enough memory.
+After the console was released in the West as the Nintendo Entertainment System (NES) in 1985, Donkey Kong became one of the first titles in the console's Arcade Classics Series, released in June 1986 in North America and on October 15 in Europe.
+Omitted are the cement factory stage and most of the cutscenes, since early ROM cartridges do not have enough memory.
 It includes a new song composed by Yukio Kaneoka for the title screen.
 Both Donkey Kong and its sequel, Donkey Kong Jr., are included in the 1988 NES compilation Donkey Kong Classics.

 Game Boy

 A complete remake of the original arcade game on the Game Boy, titled Donkey Kong (referred to as Donkey Kong '94 during development) contains levels from both the original Donkey Kong and Donkey Kong Jr. arcades.
 It starts with the same gameplay and four locations as the arcade game and then progresses to 97 additional puzzle-based levels.
 It is the first game to have built-in enhancement for the Super Game Boy system.